One and a half months ago I joined the Dynatrace Strategic Alliances and Innovation Lab team, or, as we call it, the Dynatrace SAI team.

 Dynatrace with Ansible Tower and Concourse are just two examples.
 My team is working with full power on the next scenarios – so that our customers can spend their time innovating, not monitoring.

 How does your DevOps pipeline look like?
+Which DevOps tools do you use?
 Do you wish you could automate one or more steps?
 Try Dynatrace for free and see the magic for yourself!

 Disclaimer: The various tools mentioned in this blog post reflect the mere choice of the surveyed companies, and they are provided for general informational purposes only.
 It does not reflect any Dynatrace preferences.
 No information contained in this post should be construed as advice from Dynatrace or the individual author.